 The financial statements have been prepared in accordance with International Financial Reporting Standards issued as adopted by the European Union and comply with the Companies Act, Cap.
 386 of the Laws of Malta.
-The financial statements are prepared in Euro (EUR), which represents the functional and presentation currency of the Company.

 The Company has prepared its financial statements in line with the general rule set out in article 387 of the Companies Act, Cap.
 386 of the Laws of Malta which provides that an oversea company is to prepare its accounts in such form and manner as would be required of a company formed and registered in Malta.